ProtoconNet/mitum-currency-doc/docs/operations-guide-docs/seal-send.rst

 ==================================

 * Operations created in Mitum currency are transmitted in units of seals.
 * Signature is required to transmit the seal.
-Refer to the Seal section in :ref:`Send message to node` for the part related to the keypair used for signature creation.
+Refer to the Seal section in :ref:`Send the seal` for the part related to the keypair used for signature creation.

 .. code-block:: sh